zemogle/universe_wales/content/observing-guide.md

 4) To schedule observations during your slot, return to your Homepage and scroll down to the section ‘Upcoming Slots’.
 Simply click the relevant time slot and skip to Step 7.

-###### LCOGT Scheduler
+###### LCO Scheduler

-All telescopes in the LCOGT network can be scheduled as a single global entity.
+All telescopes in the LCO network can be scheduled as a single global entity.
 Although requests are made for a specific telescope class, you won’t be able to identify specific sites or telescopes.
 (Don’t worry, all 1-meter telescopes are identical).
 Instead, each observation will be scheduled on the best telescope available, and in the event of a failure due to weather or technical problems, your observation will be rebooked on the next available telescope.

 SEROL automatically considers all observing constraints -- such as when your target object can be observed and from which sites and the brightness of the Moon -- so you don’t have to worry about anything!